Seasawher/cs50web-capstone/README.md

   * all of the submissions for that user
   * the number of quizzes that user have ever solved

+* **Responsive Design**: The site's UI does not collapse regardless of user's screen size.

 ## Distinctiveness and complexity

 ### On feature